robert-godlewski/crm_app/README.md

 * Bootstrap (CSS/JavaScript)

 # Todos
+* Implement html templates for faster reads of code
 * Apply some of the Backlog ideas (Read below under Product Backlog Section of this file)
 * Instead of outright deleting a task how about adding in another list of tasks done in another table for later reference.
 * Use React.js to make the reminder automation smoother, making Flask more like an API - Useful references for Flask-React: https://towardsdatascience.com/build-deploy-a-react-flask-app-47a89a5d17d9